 \section{Conclusion}

 In this paper, we propose a Semi-Supervised Reward Shaping (SSRS) framework which utilizes zero reward trajectories by employing SSL technique.
-Additionally, we propose the double entropy data augmentation method for consistency regularization and a monotonicity constraint over modules of reward estimator.
+Additionally, we propose the entropy augmentation method for consistency regularization and a monotonicity constraint over modules of reward estimator.
 Our model outperforms previous supervised-based RCP and SORS methods in Atari environments, with a maximum of twice increase in reaching higher best scores.
-Moreover, the double entropy data augmentation enhances performance showcasing a 15.8\% increase in best score compared to other augmentation methods.
-With SSL techniques, we can deploy agents on significantly sparser trajectory data.
-From a reverse perspective, it is possible to obtain learnable trajectories by artificially annotating rewards for a minimal number of transitions within a large set of trajectory data.
+Moreover, the entropy augmentation enhances performance showcasing a 15.8\% increase in best score compared to other augmentation methods.

 Moreover, it's worth noting that SSRS also introduces several hyperparameters, {such as the update probability of trajectories in the experience replay buffer $p_u$.
 Although the tuning of these hyperparameters has been studied in the literature of SSL, these hyperparameters can still provide valuable insights for the field of reinforcement learning.} In this class of reward shaping algorithms, the tuning of $p_u$ reflects the balance between exploration and exploitation in that, a higher $p_u$ encourages the agent to exploit knowledge learned from the reward function, while a lower $p_u$ prompts the agent to explore according to its original policy.
-Similar issues were also highlighted in \citet{Peng2019AdvantageWeightedRS, Kumar2019RewardConditionedP}, where the problem of controlling the reward shaping ratio arises.
+Similar issues were also highlighted in \cite{Peng2019AdvantageWeightedRS,Kumar2019RewardConditionedP}, where the problem of controlling the reward shaping ratio arises.
 Like our paper, the balance shifts towards deciding whether the agent should exploit the reward from the estimator or prioritize exploration.
 We believe that a theoretical analysis of the dynamic relationship between the optimality of the estimator and the exploration-exploitation ratio would be a valuable direction for future work.